 Alma Noon, Leonard Nelson, 72 x 92 in, Oil on canvas, 1979

-As a young painter in New York City showing at Betty Parsons alongside Rothko, Nelson locked onto a single idea: to join land and sky into a single visual, or unit.
+As a young painter in New York City showing at Betty Parsons alongside Jackson Pollock and Rothko, Nelson locked onto a single idea: to join land and sky into a single visual, or unit.
 For instance, untitled 1948:

 Untitled, by Leonard Nelson, 20 x 24 in, Oil on canvas, 1948

 In fact, he was the first abstract expressionist painter to move his painting style into realism.
 He predated Philip Guston.
-Some might call what he painted abstract impressionism, but this phrase pairs bipolar words.
-Nelson painted, neither.
+Some might call what he painted abstract impressionism, but this phrase pairs incompatible words devoid of any known artist movement.
 Others describe his style as color field.
 Color is Nelson’s hallmark, by all means, but color field is patently abstract.
 A new term had to be assigned to what he painted, because none properly described it.
 I offer the “perceptual,” the sensation that one experiences first from seeing his work.